AzhirAhmadi/ruby_challenge/readme_first.md

 - create a git repository containing the initial files and do regular and small commits to log your process.
 - send me your git bundle containing your changes.

+Extra definition

+-The project read a file and parse it azz CSV then sort rows by the given column(KEYWORD_UNIQUE_ID).
+-The sorted output goe to some file which are limited by user(120000line) and thay will be indexed from 0 to ...